The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

-Travel between Prague, Czechia and Berlin, Germany by bus is: Partially open.
+Travel between Prague, Czechia and Berlin, Germany by bus is: Unrestricted.

 Conditions of entry:

-The information above was last checked on 9/26/21.
-This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your bus between Prague and Berlin before traveling.
+The information above was last checked on 10/3/22.
+Remember to review the latest COVID-19 travel safety regulations for your bus to Berlin from Prague as this information can change.

-Entry into Czechia is allowed for: Entry is partially open for citizens and permanent residents of Germany
+Reentry to Czechia is allowed for: Entry is unrestricted for citizens and permanent residents of Germany

 The government of Czechia has imposed these measures to reduce the spread of COVID-19:

-Last checked on 9/20/21.
-Please check the latest COVID-19 travel safety regulations closer to the travel date of your bus to Prague from Berlin.
+Last checked on 9/15/22.
+We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your bus to Prague from Berlin here.

-Passengers booking this route most frequently board their buses from Prague, Praha, Zličín and need to travel around 6 mile (s) / 10 km from the city center to get to this bus station.
+Passengers booking this route most frequently board their buses from Prague and need to travel around 2.2 miles (3.6 km) from the city center to get to this bus station.

-Passengers arriving in Berlin most often arrive at Berlin, Zentralen Omnibusbahnhof and need to travel around 6 mile (s) / 9 km from this bus station to the city center.
+Passengers arriving in Berlin most often arrive at Berlin, Zentralen Omnibusbahnhof and need to travel around 6.4 miles (10.4 km) from this bus station to the city center.

 Here are some other resources that might have the information you need